sapcc/limes/docs/design/002-public-api.md

 behaves just like the `projects_quota` key on domain level.
 Discrepancies between project quotas in Limes and in backing services will not be shown on this level, so there is no `backend_quota` key.

-Like with domain data, there are `min_scraped_at` and `max_scraped_at` timestamps for each service, aggregating over all project data in the whole cloud.
+The `min_scraped_at` and `max_scraped_at` timestamps on the service level refer to the usage values (aggregated over all projects just like for `GET /domains`).

+The `min_scraped_at` and `max_scraped_at` timestamps on the cluster level refer to the cluster capacity values.
+Capacity plugins (and thus, capacity scraping events) are not bound to a single service, which is why the scraping timestamps cannot be shown on the service level here.

 For resources belonging to a cluster-local service (the default), the reported quota and usage is aggregated only over domains in this cluster.
 For resources belonging to a shared service, the reported quota and usage is aggregated over